Chapter Three: Income Measurement

 The cash and accrual techniques may be merged together to form a modified cash-basis system.
 The modified cash-basis results in revenue and expense recognition as cash is received and disbursed, with the exception of large cash outflows for long-lived assets (which are recorded as assets and depreciated over time).
 However, to repeat, proper income measurement and strict compliance with GAAP dictates use of the accrual basis; virtually all large companies use the accrual basis.

 Look at an example for Ortiz Company.
 Ortiz provides web design services to a number of clients and has been using the cash basis of accounting.
 The following spreadsheet is used by Ortiz to keep up with the business's cash receipts and payments.
 This type of spreadsheet is very common for a small business.
 The "checkbook" is in green, noting the date, party, check number, check amount, deposit amount, and resulting cash balance.
-The deposits are spread to the revenue column (shaded in tan) and the checks are spread to the appropriate expense columns (shaded in yellow).
+The deposits are spread to the revenue column (shaded in orange) and the checks are spread to the appropriate expense columns (shaded in yellow).
 Note that total cash on hand increased by $15,732.70 (from $7,911.12 to $23,643.82) during the month.

 The information from this spreadsheet was used to prepare the following cash-basis income statement.
 The increase in cash that is evident in the spreadsheet is mirrored as the cash-basis income: